Skip to main content

 Known security risks

-Kubernetes provides a comprehensive list of pod security standards.
-Below, we have outlined the subset more relevant to SUNK, but all of the standards listed in the Kubernetes documentation should be considered when assessing risk.
-The setup described in this article:
+Enabling Docker-in-Docker requires loosening several of SUNK’s default isolation guarantees.
+Before you apply the preceding configuration, review the risks in this section so you can decide whether the trade-offs are acceptable for your environment.
+Kubernetes provides a list of pod security standards.
+The following sections outline the subset most relevant to SUNK, but consider all of the standards listed in the Kubernetes documentation when assessing risk.
+The setup described in this guide:

-This setup will grant full access to the /proc and sys directories, and will allow kernel-level operations, including mounting, pivoting root, and process tracing.
+This setup grants full access to the /proc and sys directories, and allows kernel-level operations, including mounting, pivoting root, and process tracing.

 Item at risk: cgroups

 cgroups handle management and monitoring of resources used by Slurm jobs.
-In privileged mode, users could bypass cgroup restrictions, reconfigure the resource limits set by Slurm, and move processes outside of their assigned cgroups.
+In privileged mode, users can bypass cgroup restrictions, reconfigure the resource limits set by Slurm, and move processes outside of their assigned cgroups.
+This is critical to understand when providing support for multi-tenancy in a single CKS cluster.
+The same guardrails you depend on for isolation do not apply here.

-Disabling AppArmor on a privileged pod removes additional security features, including protections against kernel exploits.
+Disabling AppArmor on a privileged Pod removes additional security features, including protections against kernel exploits.
 This allows unrestricted access to the /proc and /sys directories.
-Without AppArmor protections in place, users could gain access to and tamper with other containers in the pod, or access other devices outside the intended allocation.
+Without AppArmor protections in place, users can gain access to and tamper with other containers in the Pod, or access other devices outside the intended allocation.